Buying guide · 2026

 - Lowest entry price for an early-warning monitor with phone alerts

-- Up to 6 weeks battery (typical use)
+- Up to 6 weeks battery (estimated, ~4 hrs cooking/day)

 Cons